oturns/geosnap/osnap/data/README.md

 freely available dataset developed by researchers at Brown University that provides census data harmonized to 2010 boundaries.

-To import LTDB into OSLNAP, proceed with the following:
+To import LTDB data into osnap, proceed with the following:

 - Download the raw data from the LTDB [downloads page](https://s4.ad.brown.edu/projects/diversity/Researcher/LTBDDload/Default.aspx).